yaser01/mkv-muxing-batch-gui/Readme.md

 >1. add new chapter to each video file
 >1.
 Chapters names **don't have to match** videos names
 >1.
 You can reorder the chapters so that each chapter is matched with the right video
+>1.
+You can remove files from chapter tab

 ## Attachments Options